-Beijing is an ancient city that literally spells history.
-The city was established as far back as 3,000 years ago and has served as the capital of China for nine centuries now.
-Needless to say, Beijing today has a lot to offer for the history lover, even for one with only 48 hours in which to take it all in.
+Beijing was established some 3,000 years ago and has served as the capital of China for nine centuries now.
+Needless to say, Beijing today has a lot to offer the history lover, even one with only 48 hours to spare.

 The Great Wall

 The Great Wall of China is the ultimate historical destination within easy reach of Beijing.
 A grand defensive wall visible even from space, every brick of the wall is soaked in history.
 The construction of the Wall began in the 7th century BC, and since then dynasty after dynasty has made changes and improvements to the defence structure.
 Over time, the functions of the Wall were diversified, and it also served as a border control post and as a transport corridor, facilitating trade with the Middle Kingdom.
 Given the age of the Wall, most of it has not survived to today, and although some parts have been restored for visitors, the larger part of the Wall is unrestored and withered.
 Nonetheless, there are a number of sections frequented by tourists and locals all year round, each providing their own level of accessibility and authenticity.

 The Forbidden City served as the Imperial Palace starting from the Ming dynasty in 1492 till the end of imperial rule in China in 1912.
 For five centuries, the palace housed 24 emperors and was the political centre of Chinese governance.
 The extensive complex consists of 980 surviving buildings and a modest 8800-9000 bays of rooms.
 The Palace, now turned museum, displays a collection of artwork and artefacts from imperial collections.
 One of the gates of the Forbidden City leads to Tiananmen Square, with a large portrait of Mao Zedong and the words “Long Live the People’s Republic of China” and “Long live the Great Unity of the World’s Peoples” creating an eclectic picture of the new and old China.